-INSIDE/OUTSIDE (in-production) A feature length documentary about incarcerated women reentering the community in the Lehigh Valley, PA.
-Awarded 2015 Richard King Mellon Research ARC Fellowship.
+INSIDE/OUTSIDE (2019) 94 minutes.
+Produced and Directed by Nandini Sikand.
+A feature length documentary about incarcerated women reentering the community in the Lehigh Valley, PA.
+Awarded a 2018 Guggenheim Fellowship and a 2015 Richard King Mellon Research ARC Fellowship.

 ONE, IF BY LAND (2015) 14 minutes.
 Written, Produced & Directed by Nandini Sikand –An experimental short film that explores the politics of undocumented immigration to the global North via land, sea and air.
 Inspired by three stories of real voyages made from Mexico, China and Mozambique, this film looks at the impossibility of arrival, a visual commemoration of the unknown immigrant.
 Read more…

 SLIGHTEST SHIFTS (2012) 10 minutes.
 Directed by Nandini Sikand and Andy Smith — Performed in a reclaimed industrial space, this film (re)imagines the “slightest shifts” that take place within our bodies and our surroundings as we reach toward and lay claim to new possibilities.
 Choreographed & Written by Carrie Rohman.
 Performed by Carrie Rohman and Kristin Garbarino.
 Edited by Joel Vargas.

 CRANES OF HOPE (2011) 17 minutes.
 Directed by Nandini Sikand — Cranes of Hope is a documentary short about thousands of origami cranes, a boy named David Heard and the power of his dreams.